-- Gugul lipid is an herb native to India and has been used for a long time in Ayurveda medicine to help maintain healthy cholesterol and triglyceride levels.
+- Gugul lipid is an herb native to India.
+It has been used for a long time in Ayurveda medicine to help maintain healthy cholesterol and triglyceride levels.

 - Niacin, vitamin B3, has been proven to lower cholesterol levels.
-Niacin has been prescribed in higher doses by many doctors to help lower cholesterol.
-Niacin, however has a number of side effects which can include: flushing of the skin (due to dilating blood vessels), itching, head aches, cramps, nausea and skin eruptions.
+It has been prescribed in higher doses by many doctors to help lower cholesterol.
+Niacin, however has a number of side effects.
+They can include: flushing of the skin (due to dilating blood vessels), itching, head aches, cramps, nausea and skin eruptions.
 Another form of vitamin B3, niacinamide, does not affect cholesterol levels.